jefftranter/68000/rpncalc/README.md

-    SWAP                    Exchanges the top 2 numbers on the stack ( a b -- b a ) DUP                     Duplicates the value on the top of stack ( a -- a a ) ROT                     Rotates the top 3 numbers on the top of the stack ( a b c -- b c a )
+    SWAP                    Exchanges the top 2 numbers on the stack ( a b -- b a ) DUP                     Duplicates the value on the top of stack ( a -- a a ) ROT                     Rotates the top 3 numbers on the top of the stack ( a b c -- b c a ) SQRT                    Replace number on the top of stack with its square root.

 Example: